 Now that you have a fair idea of what intrapreneurship entails and how it can be similar to entrepreneurship in some aspects, but yet so different in others, it’s worth exploring the hype behind the skill of ‘intrapreneurship’ that has been gaining momentum over the past few months.

 Today, we live in a world that is on a path of continuous metamorphosis as reinstated by the COVID-19 pandemic, that has led to the acute need to create a climate for intrapreneurship in the business world.
 Growing a business in this shape-shifting world necessitates businesses to embrace innovation, entrepreneurial skills and problem-solving mindsets to allow for greater adaptability and resilience.
 With this in mind, it comes as no surprise that Michael Page, the recruitment giant, named ‘Intrapreneurship’ as the most desired skill of 2020.

 A shift in business priorities has given rise to corporates establishing intrapreneurship as the ‘norm’ to thrive and not just survive.
 This growing interest in intrapreneurship only accentuates the need for employees and potential job applicants to build intrapreneurial skills that will not only be their trump card to success in business, but will instill an entrepreneurial fire that will be impossible to extinguish.

 Share this infographic with your network so they can learn too!

 Are you Ready to be an Intrapreneur?

 Let us help you get there!
-With CFTE’s online course on Intrapreneurship in Financial Services, you will get the latest knowledge in the field from serial intrapreneurs themselves!
+With CFTE’s course “Launching Innovative Projects in Large Banks” made for intrapreneurs.
+You will get the latest knowledge in the field from serial intrapreneurs themselves!
 So what are you waiting for, kickstart your learning journey today.